 He is the author of three books: The Imagination Gap, Shift & Reset, and Media Rules!.
 Brian’s work and views have been published in leading media publications, including the New York Times, Wired, AdAge, and the Chronicle of Philanthropy.
 He has delivered analysis of digital and political trends on NPR and Fox News and been an expert contributor for Fast Company.

 Brian has taught consumer behavior and marketing strategy at The George Washington University and Columbia University.
 He has held senior roles at leading digital and public affairs agencies and was briefing director for Vice President Al Gore.

-Brian serves as an advisor to several nonprofits and start-ups.
+Brian is the official National Fan Ambassador for USA Curling and serves as an advisor to several nonprofits and start-ups.
 He attended the University of Michigan and holds a bachelors degree in political science from Columbia University.

 For more details on the kind of work Brian does, check out this Fast Company profile.

 Karen Dahl uses her operational and communications expertise to help organizations function better and make stronger connections with their audiences.